ULL-ESIT-PL/babel-learning/src/manipulating-ast-with-js/README.md

   return f;
 }
 ```
-The key point is that the `path.scope.bindings` object contains all the bindings in the current scope.
-The bindings are stored in an object where the key is the name of the binding and the value is an object with information about the binding.
-The `referencePaths` property of the binding object is an array of paths that reference the usages of the binding.
-We simple replace the references to the parent node (the `CallExpression`) with a `NumericLiteral(99)`:
+The key point is that during a traversing the `path.scope.bindings` object contains all the bindings in the current scope.
+The bindings are stored in an object where the keys are the names of the bindings and the values are objects with information about the binding.
+The `referencePaths` property of the binding object is an array of paths that reference the **usages** of the binding.
+In the following code, we simple traverse the usages of the binding `localIdentifier`
+replacing the references to the parent node (the `CallExpression`) with a `NumericLiteral(99)`:

 ```js
 ➜  manipulating-ast-with-js git:(main) ✗ cat example-scope-plugin.js